 Just know that, at least at the moment, most of your friends aren’t on Google+.
-So if you move over, you’ll need to put in some work to create a new network of connections.
+So if you move over, you’ll need to put in some work to create a new network of Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control..
 Depending on whether your friends are generally tech savvy or not, it may be a completely different group of friends on Google+.

 Are you more interested in sharing and getting information than sharing lives?